ramistry/cse15l-lab-reports/Lab_report_1.md

 3) cd
 4) ls -lat
 5) ls -a
+6) /home/linux/ieng6/cs15lwi23/cs15lwi23abc ( replace the abc with alphabets given in your group member's account name)
+7) After testing all this commands note the output that each one produces.
 * For example the command ls -lat should give a similar result: ![Image](commands.png)

 Here are some more examples of commands utilized: